zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 </form>
 ```

-When parsing POSTed data, Rails will take into account the special `_method` parameter and proceed as if the request's HTTP method was the one set as the value of `_method` (`PATCH` in this example).
+When parsing POSTed data, Zoisite will take into account the special `_method` parameter and proceed as if the request's HTTP method was the one set as the value of `_method` (`PATCH` in this example).

 When rendering a form, submission buttons can override the declared `method` attribute through the `formmethod:` keyword: